-The 1999 Kennedy Half Dollar saw the circulation strike mintages at the Philadelphia and Denver Mints drop to the lowest levels since 1987, when the coins had only been issued within mint sets.
+The 1999 Kennedy Half Dollar (Buy on eBay) saw the circulation strike mintages at the Philadelphia and Denver Mints drop to the lowest levels since 1987, when the coins had only been issued within mint sets.
 The mintage levels for this year were 8,900,000 and 10,682,000.

 As had become customary, the San Francisco Mint struck proof versions of the coin in the standard composition and the 90% silver composition.
 These were included in the annual Proof Set and Silver Proof Set sold by the United States Mint.
 Total mintages came in at 2,543,401 for the standard proof and 804,565 for the silver proof.